zwa004/Analyzing_Property_Home_Value/README.md

 From there, we took checked data types amongst the columns and converted the date column from object to date.
 And then proceeded to run the get_dummies function to create variables to begin testing and training.

+We are left with important predictors county, price, date, features such as how many bedrooms and baths, garages, and property type.
+With this information, we will run a series of machine learning models:

+Linear Regression - to predict a quantitative response to the data Decision Tree Regression - To split the predictors to allow for a test and training model Random Forest Regression - to leverage the multiple decision trees for a more inclusive outcome Gradient Boos Regression - to aid in solving prediction problems in both classification and regression domains Time Series Analysis - to help understand the past real estate market behavior and to aid in analyzing future trends.
+Such models and Simple Exponential Smoothing, Holt Forecasting Method, and Autoregressive Integrated Moving Average.

 ## **DASHBOARD**